git-town/git-town/README.md

 and assumes you use a central code repository like
 <a href="http://github.com" target="_blank">GitHub</a>,
 <a href="https://bitbucket.org" target="_blank">BitBucket</a>, or others.

-* provides single git commands to create, sync, and merge feature branches the right way
-* keeps branches in sync with each other to minimize merge conflicts
-* configurable, extensible, and integrates seamlessly with the normal Git command line interface
+Git Town is configurable, extensible, and integrates seamlessly with the normal Git command line interface

-## Git Commands

-Git Town automates typical development workflow steps with Git.

 * create a new feature branch with <a href="#git-hack">git hack</a>
 * keep your feature branch in sync with the rest of the world using <a href="#git-sync">git sync</a>